-He was fifteen that year so he would be about 47 today.
-I wonder if he remembers the sight of the tall, amply-endowed American girl standing in front of him shocked and naked except for wooly gray socks?
+He was fifteen that year so he would be about sixty-one today.
+I wonder if he remembers the tall, amply-endowed American girl standing in front of him shocked and naked except for wooly gray socks?

 In 1972 it was de rigueur for young Americans to travel, wearing backpacks and hitchhiking, all over Europe.